McLysaght-Evolutionary-Genetics/ohnologs-docs/src/content/docs/guides/tree.md

 ### Data table

 All genes belonging to the query tree/orthogroup will be shown in a table below the tree.
-The table displayed on this page follows our standard layout, you can read more about it here (link).
+The table displayed on this page follows our standard layout, you can read more about it [here](/#tables).

 ### Data download

-All genes present in the current tree can be downloaded by pressing the download button above the table.
-If you want to download a subset of the data, you can read more about selecting table entries here (link).
+All gene data used for generating the current plot can be downloaded by pressing the download button above the table.
+If you want to download a subset of the data, you can read more about selecting table entries [here](/#filtering-and-selection).

 :::caution

-Unlike other tables, this download only tree data
+Only genes displayed in the tree can be downloaded from this page.

 :::

 ### Linking

-You can view more information about a gene by clicking on any of the entries listed under the 'source' table column.
+You can view more information about a gene by clicking on any of the entries listed under the source table column.

-You can also jump to the gene tree or synteny data visualisations containing a particular gene entry by clicking the appropriate buttons in the protein column.
-Read more about data linking (here).
+You can also jump to the gene tree or synteny data visualisations containing any particular gene entry by clicking any of the links in the protein column.
+You can read more about data linking [here](/#linking).